Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

-# DataOps - Parking Sensor Demo <!-- omit in toc -->
+# DataOps - Parking Sensor (Synapse) <!-- omit in toc -->

-The sample demonstrate how DevOps principles can be applied end to end Data Pipeline Solution built according to the [Modern Data Warehouse (MDW)](https://azure.microsoft.com/en-au/solutions/architecture/modern-data-warehouse/) pattern.
+The sample demonstrate how DevOps principles can be applied to an end to end Data Pipeline Solution built according to the [Modern Data Warehouse (MDW)](https://azure.microsoft.com/en-au/solutions/architecture/modern-data-warehouse/) pattern, implemented in Azure Synapse.

 ## Contents <!-- omit in toc -->